pyomeca/bioptim/README.md

 ### Data manipulation
 The Solution structure holds all the optimized values.
-To get the states variable, control variables and time, one can invoke each property.
+To get the states variable, control variables, and time, one can invoke each property.

 ```python
 states = sol.states